Tags API Endpoint Documentation

 parent; children are not included in this endpoint response. - Use

-/api/tags/to discover taxonomy IDs, then apply them in/api/jobs/filters (tag_id,role1_id,role2_id,role3_id). - For best performance in job queries, only request
+/api/jobs/with role filters (tag_id,role1_id,role2_id,role3_id) for targeting. - For best performance in job queries, only request

 tags=truewhen you need nested tag output.